Top Interpersonal Skills for Job Seekers: A Job-Seeker’s Guide

 • Collaborated with a team of 10 sales representatives on goal-setting.

-Use bullet points to list your interpersonal skills along with your other relevant soft and hard skills.
-A good strategy to make skill sets stand out is to create two or three subcategories for each type of skill.
+Use bullet points to list your interpersonal skills and other relevant soft, hard, technical and computer skills.
+A good strategy to make skill sets stand out is to create subcategories for each type of skill you want to list.

 Key skills